domaindrivendev/Swashbuckle.WebApi/README.md

 =========
 Seamlessly adds a [Swagger](https://developers.helloreverb.com/swagger) to WebApi projects!
 Uses a combination of ApiExplorer and Swagger/Swagger-UI to provide a rich discovery and documentation experience for consumers.

+The library comes packaged with the neccessary UI components including HTML files, JavaScript and CSS.
+This reduces unnecessary noise and maintenance in your WebApi project, leaving you free to focus on implementating an awesome API!

+And that's not all ...

+Once you have a Web API that can describe itself in Swagger, you've opened the treasure chest of Swagger-based tools including a client generator that can be targetted to a wide range of popular platforms.
+See [Swagger-Codegen](https://github.com/wordnik/swagger-codegen) for more details.

+**UPDATE:** As of version 3.0 (Nuget), Swashbuckle emits version 1.2 of the Swagger Spec.
+See [Swagger 1.2](https://github.com/wordnik/swagger-core/wiki/1.2-transition) for a list of changes.

 Getting Started
 --------------------